SylviaOne/Repo-hub/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.